mattzeunert/o-fetch/README.md

 `oFetch(person, "firstName")` is the same as `person.firstName`, except that it will throw an exception if `person.firstName` is undefined.

+(I don't think I'll be adding support for checking specific types, but you can try using [Joi](https://github.com/hapijs/joi).)

 ## Installation:

 Install oFetch using NPM: `npm install o-fetch --save`